Can I get a mortgage on a fixed term or zero hours contract

 Let's make no bones: our main client profile is that of the professional contractor.
 They often work through agencies and pay themselves through a limited company structure.

-Ladies and gentlemen, please let me introduce: the fixed term contract.
+Ladies and gentlemen, please let me introduce the fixed-term contract.

-What's the difference between professional contracting and fixed term contracts?
+What's the difference between professional contracting and fixed-term contracts?

 Like professional contracting, there's no generic way lenders deal with fixed term's nuances.
 If a bank or building society caters for them, it's rarely at branch level.